Élyse Caron-Beaudoin, PhD

 Related publications:

-Associations between density and proximity of hydraulic fracturing wells and birth and maternal outcomes in Northeastern British Columbia
+Associations between density and proximity of oil and gas wells and birth and maternal outcomes in Northeastern British Columbia

 Principal Investigator: